ShardianLabs/EphemeralNet/docs/cli-command-reference.md

 Behavioural notes:

 - Without `--out`, the CLI picks a filename from manifest metadata (`filename` key) or falls back to `chunk_<timestamp>`.
-- Fetch now always attempts discovery hints/fallbacks first (sorted by priority).
-If none succeed, the CLI falls back to the local daemon, which in turn leverages the swarm/DHT.
+- Discovery hints are sorted by priority, but transport hints (`scheme="transport"` or `transport="tcp"`) are now attempted before any control-plane hints.
+If every transport/control hint fails, the CLI still falls back to the local daemon, which can query the swarm/DHT.
+- Discovery hints advertise both a `scheme` and a lower-level `transport`.
+Auto-advertised data-plane endpoints surface as `scheme="transport"`/`transport="tcp"` and require the manifest to embed the publisher peer/public scalar so the CLI can satisfy the transport handshake PoW.
+Manually pinned control endpoints continue to use `scheme="control"`.
+Use `--transport-only` to insist on transport hints (great for air-gapped restores) or `--control-fallback` to disable the transport handshake entirely for legacy nodes.
 - Fallback hints that reference `control://host:port` are attempted after discovery hints fail; other URI schemes currently log an informative error.
 - `--direct-only` skips the swarm fallback entirely—handy for air-gapped restores or when you intentionally avoid the public DHT.
 - Progress is displayed per attempt ("Direct download", "Fallback download", or "Downloading" when the daemon streams the result).